February 10, 2022

 If any questions arise while implementing the new board portal, having a dedicated point of contact gives you and board members confidence that questions will be answered quickly and properly.

-What type of training is included, and is there an extra cost?
+3. What type of training is included, and is there an extra cost?

 Preferred Answer: Training is included at no extra cost.

 Training should be included at no cost with every board management software implementation, and this training should be customized to your unique board requirements.
-For example, you may have administrators or board members that require group or individual training.
-The best software providers will adapt to meet your needs.

 Preferred Answer: The majority of product updates are automatic.

 All software requires updates from time to time.
-But product updates that target bug fixes, required maintenance, or new features should be an automatic process for all web versions of board software.
-The experience should be frustration-free.
-Users should log in and have the latest software available.
+Product updates targeting bug fixes, performing maintenance, or launching new features should be an automatic process for all web versions of board software.
+The experience should be frustration-free and users should be able to see the updates when they log in.

-If your users are required to follow complicated steps when upgrading, there is a higher chance that they will grow frustrated with the software.
+If your users are required to follow complicated steps when upgrading, there is a higher chance they will grow frustrated with the software.
 On mobile apps, any new releases or upgrades should be well-communicated and only require the touch of a button.
 Additionally, users should be able to set up automatic upgrade settings.

-How much control does an administrator have to make changes, such as adding new groups or users, or changing subscription levels?
+5. How much control does an administrator have to make changes, such as adding new groups or users, or changing subscription levels?

 Preferred Answer: The board administrator has ample control.